jarrettm98/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>
 <h1>osTicket Installation and prerequisits</h1>
 This is a tutorial of how to set up and install the open-source help desk, osTicket.
-In the tutorial, I will be using Microsoft Azure to create a Virtual Machine.
+Microsoft Azure will be the tool of choice to create a Virtual Machine, which will be used to set up the Help desk.
 Users such as Admins and Agents will be able to sort and resolve tickets (Ones created by yourself of course).
 OsTicket is a helpful tool to learn how setup a help desk as well as use one to resolve client issues in a help desk. <br/>
 <h2>Technology used in this project</h2>

 - HeidiSQL